 The steps you will be asked to complete include:

-- Watch the online state mandated videos via the Registration Enrollment Video Appointment (REVA) system, attend an on-site, in-person provider orientation session to obtain information about IHSS rules and requirements for being a provider.
+- Watch the online state mandated videos via the Registration Enrollment Video Appointment (REVA) system to obtain information about IHSS rules and requirements for being a provider.
 Currently the in-person orientation is not being conducted until our office is open to the public.
 You can call 805-654-3416 for further information.

 - Complete and sign the IHSS Provider Enrollment Form (SOC 426).
 The form must be submitted to the county in person; however, during the COVID emergency it can be returned by mail or dropped off in drop box.
 The form will be mailed to you when we receive a request to apply.

 - Original documentation verifying the provider’s identity (for example, current/unexpired government issued photo identification and social security card) must be provided to the county for photocopying.
 We are currently accepting photocopies of these documents through mail, email, FAX or in the drop box however starting October 1, 2021 photocopies will no longer be accepted.

 - Complete and sign the Provider Enrollment Agreement (SOC 846).
 The SOC 846 states that the provider understands and agrees to the rules of the IHSS Program and the responsibilities of being an IHSS Provider.
 The form must be submitted to the county in person; however, during the COVID emergency it can be returned by mail or dropped off in drop box.
 The form will be mailed to you when we receive a request to apply.

 - Submit fingerprints and pass a Department of Justice Background Investigation.
 The provider is responsible for paying for this service.
 The required form Department of Justice form will be provided to you by our office.

 Note: Providers cannot be enrolled and receive payment as an IHSS providers until ALL of the above requirements have been completed, including passing a Department of Justice background check.